learning-zone/python-basics/README.md

         Check the KiB Mem and KiB Swap lines on the header.
 They indicate total, used and free amounts of the memory.
 The buffer and cache information is present here too, like the free command.

 - 5. *htop*

 Similar to the top command, the htop command also shows memory usage along with various other details.
 The header on top shows cpu usage along with RAM and swap usage with the corresponding figures.

 **RAM Information**

 To find out hardware information about the installed RAM, use the demidecode command.
 It reports lots of information about the installed RAM memory.

 >`$ sudo dmidecode -t 17`
 `# dmidecode 2.11`
 *SMBIOS 2.4 present.*
 Handle 0x0015, DMI type 17, 27 bytes
 Memory Device
 Array Handle: 0x0014
 Error Information Handle: Not Provided
 Total Width: 64 bits
 Data Width: 64 bits
 Size: 2048 MB
 Form Factor: DIMM
 Set: None
 Locator: J1MY
 Bank Locator: CHAN A DIMM 0
 Type: DDR2
 Type Detail: Synchronous
 Speed: 667 MHz
 Manufacturer: 0xFF00000000000000
 Serial Number: 0xFFFFFFFF
 Asset Tag: Unknown
 Part Number: 0x524D32474235383443412D36344643FFFFFF

 Provided information includes the size (2048MB), type (DDR2) , speed(667 Mhz) etc.

-  - **How will you check memory leak on Linux?**
+## Q. How will you check memory leak on Linux?
     - valgrind along with gcc.

-  - **What are parameters to consider for checking when server is down?**
+## Q. What are parameters to consider for checking when server is down?
-    - Server A Can’t Talk to Server B
+    - Server A Can't Talk to Server B
         - Client or Server Problem
           To go to another host on the same network and try to access the server.
         - Is It Plugged In?
-          You first want to verify that your client’s connection to the network is healthy.
+          You first want to verify that your client's connection to the network is healthy.
 To do this you can use the ethtool program (installed via the ethtool package) to verify that your link is up (the Ethernet device is physically connected to the network).

-          If you aren’t sure what interface you use, run the `/sbin/ifconfig` command to list all the available network interfaces and their settings.
+          If you aren't sure what interface you use, run the `/sbin/ifconfig` command to list all the available network interfaces and their settings.
 So if your Ethernet device was at eth0

           `$ sudo ethtool eth0`

           >Settings for eth0:
           Link detected: yes

           Here, on the final line, you can see that Link detected is set to yes, so dev1 is physically connected to the network.
-If this was set to no, you would need to physically inspect dev1’s network connection and make sure it was connected.
+If this was set to no, you would need to physically inspect dev1's network connection and make sure it was connected.
 Since it is physically connected, you can move on.

         - Is the Interface Up?

           Once you have established that you are physically connected to the network, the next step is to confirm that the network interface is configured correctly on your host.
 The best way to check this is to run the `ifconfig` command with your interface as an argument.
-So to test eth0’s settings
+So to test eth0's settings

           `$ sudo ifconfig eth0`